NYPL/ami-preservation/docs/pages/preservationServices/qualityControl/qc-workflow.md

     * Text editor (Atom / Notepad / Text Edit etc.) to open and inspect JSON files.
     * VLC to open and inspect media files.

-  * Content inspection can be completed either on ICC or on the drive.
+  * Content inspection can be completed either on ICA or on the drive.
-    * **On ICC**: make sure your machine is not going to create DS_Store files or Thumbs.db files inside bags.
+    * **On ICA**: make sure your machine is not going to create DS_Store files or Thumbs.db files inside bags.
-    * Locate the directory that contains batch to QC in the 3_Ready_To_QC folder, if assigned by MPA.
+    * Locate the directory that contains batch to QC.
     * Follow the below instructions (skip “Mount Read Only” section)
     * **On Hard Drive**: Mount Drive Read Only before opening any directories, and follow the below instructions